 Let’s begin with a study by Frederick & Jenkins (2015) which seems like it’s started to garner a bit of attention as of late.
-This study analyzed the results of a survey posted to MSNBC.com, which seems like it was conducted in 2006.
-The participants were 60,058 heterosexuals between the ages of 18-65, with a mean age of 37.
+This study analyzed data from an online survey posted to MSNBC.com, which seems like it was conducted in 2006.
+The sample consisted of 60,058 heterosexuals between the ages of 18-65, with a mean age of 37.

-The below graph shows mean lifetime sex partner counts by height.
+The graph below displays mean lifetime sex partner counts by height.
 What it reveals is that while the shortest men report marginally fewer partners, past 5’7 there isn’t a notable effect.
-The difference between a 5’2 gnome and a 6’2 quarterback was a mere 4 partners, about 1/3rd of the mean partner count of the latter.
+The difference between a 5’2 gnome and a 6’2 quarterback was a mere 4 partners, roughly one-third of the mean partner count of the latter.

-The linear regression model which controlled for education, BMI, and ethnicity and revealed an effect size of 0.07, falling to 0.05 when including ethnicity interaction effects (0.04 for women).
+The linear regression model, which controlled for education, BMI, and ethnicity, revealed an effect size of 0.07, falling to 0.05 when including ethnicity interaction effects (0.04 for women).

-Seffrin & Ingulli (2021) employed data from the National Longitudinal Study of Adolescent to Adult Health, using lifetime sex partners as reported in Wave IV, conducted in 2008 when subjects were 24-32.
-For height, their regression analysis yielded a coefficient of 0.03 (n = 5,635).
-It had no effect on non-romantic sex partners or having committed infidelity.
+Seffrin & Ingulli (2021) employed data from the National Longitudinal Study of Adolescent to Adult Health, using lifetime sex partners as reported in Wave IV, conducted in 2008 when subjects were 24–32.
+For men, their regression analysis yielded a coefficient of 0.03 for height, with no effect on non-romantic sex partners or infidelity.

-I got the effect size for Mosing et al. (2015)—which utilized data from the Swedish Twin Registry—from the data provided by Lidborg et al. (2022).
+I obtained the effect size for Mosing et al. (2015)—which utilized data from the Swedish Twin Registry—from data provided by Lidborg et al. (2022).

 The pooled random effects estimate: .04.
 This would mean height explains well under 1% of the variance in men’s lifetime sex partners.

-We do see some heterogeneity, mainly caused by the big fat zero shown by NHANES.
-In this survey (as well as Add Health) height was objectively measured rather than self-reported, so it might actually be closer to the reality.
+We do see some heterogeneity, mainly driven by the big fat zero from NHANES.
+In this survey, as well as Add Health, height was objectively measured rather than self-reported, so it might actually be closer to the reality.
 Still, while it seems like men and women both slightly over-report their height on average, self-reported and objectively measured height correlate remarkably well, typically at .95 or higher.

-A similar graph to that seen in Frederick & Jenkins is produced when including all ethnic groups, but when limiting the sample to non-Hispanic whites, the line appears to be almost completely flat1.
+A similar graph to that seen in Frederick & Jenkins is produced when including all ethnic groups, but when restricting the sample to non-Hispanic whites, the line becomes almost completely flat1.

-Running separate correlations for height and lifetime sex partners for Hispanics, non-Hispanic whites, non-Hispanic blacks, and non-Hispanic others produced a value of .01 for whites and values between .08-.1 for the others.
+Running separate correlations between height and lifetime sex partners for Hispanics, non-Hispanic whites, non-Hispanic blacks, and non-Hispanic others produced an effect size of .01 for whites and between .08–.1 for the others.
 There’s also the fact that different ethnic groups vary in both height and sexual partner histories (e.g. Hispanics are both shorter and report slightly fewer sex partners) which could skew the results when not controlled for.

 I also ran some regressions on the NSFG surveys which had STD data available and found no effect of height on having been tested or treated for an STD in the past year: